kaigelee/CSFCN/models/README.md

 - The code for our method will be open-sourced after review.
 - We initially reproduced SFANet and MGSeg based on the original papers for a detailed comparison with them.
+- We validate the validity of our reproductions, which achieve comparable performance to those in the original paper.